gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-12-JavaScript-Notebook-JNSB-in-the-Browser.md

 ---
-title: Scribbler: JavaScript Notebook in the Browser
+title: Scribbler- JavaScript Notebook in the Browser
 layout: post
 description: Scribbler a JavaScript Notebook provides an easy way to build and experiment in JavaScript using only browser based computation, without the need to install any packages or tools on the PC/server.
 Several interesting use-cases panning across scientific computation, finance and machine learning can be built on top of Scribbler.
 ---